The Tax Law Has Changed

 2. The First ₦800,000 is Tax-Free

 Here's the good news.
-Under the new Consolidated Relief Allowance (CRA), the first ₦800,000 of your annual income is completely tax-free.
+Under the new NTA 2025, the first ₦800,000 of your annual chargeable income is taxed at 0%[4].

-What this means: If you earn less than ₦800,000 per year (~$530 USD), you owe nothing.
+What this means: If you earn less than ₦800,000 per year (~$500 USD at current rates), you owe nothing in personal income tax.

-3. Tax Brackets Have Changed
+3. New Progressive Tax Brackets

-For income above ₦800,000, here are the new brackets:
+For income above ₦800,000, here are the new tax brackets under NTA 2025[6]:

-4. You Must Self-Assess and File
+5. You Must Self-Assess and File

 Unlike employees whose employers withhold taxes, freelancers must:

-The deadline is March 31, 2026.
+The deadline for 2026 income is March 31, 2027.

 What You Need to Do